lantz/mininet/README.md

 ### Installation

 If you are using a Linux, see `INSTALL` for installation instructions and details.
 If you are using FreeBSD, see `INSTALL.FreeBSD`.
+On OpenBSD, `./configure` followed by `./util/install.sh -a` should be all that's needed.

 ### Documentation